I wrote this a while back on December 17, the anniversary of the Wright Brother’s first flight.

 Obviously, they succeeded.

-So, how will you teach yourself to fly in the coming year?
+So, how will you teach yourself to fly whether next week or next year?

 There are at least three key lessons to be taken from the Wright Brothers (and I encourage you to add others in the comments):